josephlimtech/linkedin-profile-scraper-api/README.md

 # Getting started
 LinkedIn profile scraper using Puppeteer headless browser.
 So you can use it on a server.
+Returns structured data in JSON format.

 1. Create a `.env` file in the root of this project
 2. Fill it with `LINKEDIN_LOGIN_EMAIL="your-linkedin-email@email.com"` and `LINKEDIN_LOGIN_PASSWORD="your-linkedin-password"`